Raptyyy/vr-guide/csp-settings.md

 **Font Scale** Set this to `125%` or higher if you struggle reading the names.

 # Graphics Adjustments
 **AMD FidelityFX SuperResolution** also known as "FSR" is an upscaler that can help with performance by rendering the game at a lower resolution and then upscaling the image.
 Should only be needed for lower end PCs.
-Can also be used through the OpenXR Toolkit or VRPerfkit instead.
+Can also be used through the OpenXR Toolkit.

 LOD settings:
 - **Force low-res drivers for other cars in first person view** have it `enabled` for performance